Fromuz: History

-Fromuz’s first test of playing together live was at a concert dance was “Sodom & Gomorra XXI” composed by Albert Khalmurzaev for the Youth Theater of Uzbekistan.
+Fromuz's first test of playing together live was at a concert dance was “Sodom & Gomorra XXI” composed by Albert Khalmurzaev for the Youth Theater of Uzbekistan.
 This play, done in a progressive rock style, was performed at the International Theater Festival in St. Petersburg in 2008.

 In 2005, the band performed at The International Blues Music Festival, “Astana Blues 2005”, and took part in a series of ethnic music concerts, including “Greeting from Nostradamus”, by drummer V. Badirov.
-In 2006, Fromuz became the owner of «Crystal Awards 2006» by Snob Collection as the best music project of the year in Uzbekistan.
+In 2006, Fromuz was awarded one of the Crystal Awards by Snob Collection as the best music project of the year in Uzbekistan.

 In 2006, the band attracted the attention of 10T Records.
-Fromuz signed their first record contract with 10T in August 2006 and set out to record their debut album. ‘’Audio Diplomacy’’ was released in February 2007 as a CD/DVD set.
+Fromuz signed their first record contract with 10T in August that year and set out to record their debut album.
+"Audio Diplomacy" was released in February 2007 as a CD/DVD set.
 It is a live album consisting of 8 instrumental tracks.
-In 2008, Fromuz released their second album ‘’Overlook’’ via 10T Records. ‘’Overlook’’ was recorded at Losis studio in Tashkent and mixed at Charleston Sound. ‘’Overlook’’ was the last album recorded by the original lineup. ‘’Quartus Artifactus’’, the 4th band album and an acoustic anthology of Fromuz music, was released in May 2011.
+In 2008, Fromuz released their second album "Overlook" via 10T Records.
+"Overlook" was recorded at Losis studio in Tashkent and mixed at Charleston Sound.
+"Overlook" was the last album recorded by the original lineup. ‘’Quartus Artifactus’’, the 4th band album and an acoustic anthology of Fromuz music, was released in May 2011.